federated-directory/help2/getting-started.md

 ---

-## Federate with other companies using groups

-If you want to search for a contacts from another company, you need to be federated with that company.
-Federating with other company happens by creating or joining a group that is available to all participants within different companies.
-More information about groups can be found [here](./administrator/groups).
+### Combine directories over multiple companies

+If you want to search through the directories of other companies, you need to create cross-company group.

 <img style="width: 900px;border: none;" src="../../assets/images/overview-overview.svg " alt="Federated Directory Overview"/>

-Here are 4 steps to create a federation with other company:
+Create a cross-company group in a few steps:

-1. Ensure that your partner company has a Federated Directory account
+1. Ensure that the other companies have signed up for Federated Directory as well
-2. Create a new group
+2. Create a group
-3. If you want some employees of your company to be visible to other party too, add them to this group using Smart Filter or by adding them manually
+3. If you want some of your employees to be visible to other companies, add them to this group
-4. Invite employees of other party to the same group
+4. Invite employees of the other companies to this group
+5. Optionally: make some of the users of these companies 'group owners'.
+This way they can add users from their company to this group directly.

-You can skip step 2 and use the existing default group; however, you should bear in mind that the default group created during sign up process includes all the employees from your directories created inside Federated Directory
+You can skip step 2 and use an existing default group; however, you should bear in mind that the default group created during the sign up process includes all the users within your Federated Directory.

----

-## Search across companies

-You and your employees are now able to [search](./search) for your company's contact directory and of the other companies, you are federated with.
-This can be done, through our web based application or through installing <a href="./client-integrations/outlook-add-on">Microsoft Outlook Add-in</a> in your local account or organization wide.